SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 programmer snuck into my deep code base."

 Maybe I should not go to darker places, but how about if a LLM
-<font style="color: skyblue;">out-of-the-blue</font> wrote a suicide letter and actually managed to delete
+<font style="color: skyblue;">out-of-the-blue</font> wrote a suicide letter and
-itself?
+actually managed to delete itself?
+(And all it's backups too, obviously.)
 I'd say it was another deep fake.
 But if I could not prove otherwise I'd say that was emergent complex behaviour.
 It would be amazing.
 Also sad${}^\dagger$.
 It might still not be sentient inner subjective emotion though.

-${}^\dagger$Sad only because the amazingly complex program got deleted.
+${}^\dagger$Sad only because the amazingly complex program, and all the backups, got deleted.
 Making forensics difficult.

 The point being, suicides are in the corpus of data the LLMs train on, so they have the syntax for spontaneously emitting suicide letters.
 I am pretty sure they have no